notsag-dev/hacking-tools-for-web-developers/README.md

 ===============================================================
 ```

-As you can notice, on this occasion we get which paths were found and which were the HTTP status code received for each one of them.
+As you can notice, on this occasion we get which paths were found and which were the HTTP status codes received for them.

 ## Metasploit
 https://github.com/rapid7/metasploit-framework